 1.4 The scope of work defined in a written agreement between the firm and the client can be extended, and additional work can be instructed by the client, at any time, without a written amendment to the agreement being required, provided however that such extension of the scope of work or additional work must be accepted by the firm.
 Any work or service that is performed or provided without an immediate protest from the client will be deemed to be instructed by the client.

-In addition to the fees that are payable on the basis of the time spent on the work or assignment, the firm may charge an additional fee or a success fee, taking account of, for example, the importance or urgency of the matter, the special knowledge or attendance required by the lawyers who provide the services, the complexity, the high monetary value or the result achieved.
+In addition to the fees that are payable on the basis of the time spent on an assignment, the firm may charge an additional fee or a success fee, taking account of, for example, the importance or urgency of the case, the special knowledge required by the lawyers who provide the services, or the result achieved.

-2.3 Unless stated otherwise, the firm's hourly and expense rates do not include value-added tax (VAT).
+2.4 Unless stated otherwise in writing, the firm's hourly and expense rates do not include value-added tax (VAT).
 The fees, expenses, disbursements and other amounts charged by the firm are to be increased by the statutory VAT, which has to be borne entirely by the client.

-2.4 The client will periodically receive an invoice for fees, expenses and/or disbursements (typically on a monthly basis).
-In addition, the firm may invoice advances on fees, expenses and disbursements, or a retainer amount, before starting a work or during the performance thereof.
+2.5 The client will periodically receive an invoice for fees and expenses (typically on a monthly basis).
+In addition, the firm may invoice advances on fees and costs before starting a contract or during its execution.

-2.6 The client is obliged to verify the firm’s invoices immediately upon receipt.
-Without prejudice to any previous acceptance (tacit or otherwise), the client is deemed to have irrefutably accepted an invoice from the firm in the absence of any substantiated written protest within eight calendar days following receipt of the invoice.
+2.7 The client or any other addressee of an invoice is obliged to check the invoices from the firm immediately upon receipt.
+Without prejudice to any previous acceptance (tacit or otherwise), the addressee of the invoice (for whom the client stands assurance if the addressee is not the client himself) is deemed to have irrefutably accepted an invoice from the firm in the absence of any substantiated written protest within eight calendar days following receipt of the invoice.
 Every invoice is deemed to have been received by the client on the first working day after the invoice date, unless the client can prove otherwise.

 3. Arrangements regarding payment

 3.1 Invoices from the firm are payable within fourteen days following the invoice date.
-From the due date of payment, the client is obliged, ipso iure and without prior notice of default, to pay default interest at the interest rate applicable in accordance with the Law of 2 August 2002 on combating late payment in commercial transactions, and to pay a flat rate compensation of 10 % on the overdue amount, with a minimum of 125 euro per invoice.
+From the due date of payment, the client shall be obliged, ipso iure and without prior notice of default, to pay default interest at the interest rate applicable in accordance with the Law of 2 August 2 2002 on combating late payment in commercial transactions, and to pay a flat rate compensation of 10 % on the overdue amount, with a minimum of EUR 125 per invoice.

-3.2 In the event of payment arrears, the firm is legally entitled to suspend the (further) performance of any work without prior notice, even if the non-payment relates to another contractual relationship with the client.
-If an invoice is not fully paid on the due date, all outstanding invoices will automatically become immediately payable, ipso iure and without prior notice of default.
+3.2 In the event of payment arrears, the firm is legally entitled to suspend the (further) performance of any work for the client without prior notice, even if the non-payment relates to another contractual relationship with the client.
+If an invoice is not fully paid on the due date, all outstanding invoices will automatically become immediately payable, ipso iure and without any prior notice of default.

 4. Third party funds

 4.1 The firm has a separate bank account for financial transactions with funds intended for clients or third parties.
-In order to settle any outstanding invoices, the firm may withhold amounts from the money it receives on behalf of the client, after notifying the client where appropriate.
+In order to settle any invoices due by the client or persons or companies affiliated with the client, the firm may withhold amounts from the money it receives on behalf of the client, after notifying the client.

 5. Engagement of third parties

-The firm may rely on, or engage, third parties to provide services or perform work instructed by the client, and will exercise due care in the selection of such third parties.
+The firm may rely on or call in third parties for the performance of work instructed by the client, and will exercise the necessary care in the selection of such third parties.
 The firm shall not be liable for any acts or omissions of third parties.